bazel-contrib/rules_nodejs/docs/esbuild.md

 <h4 id="esbuild-output_dir">output_dir</h4>

-(*Boolean*): If true, esbuild produces an output directory containing all the output files from code splitting
+(*Boolean*): If true, esbuild produces an output directory containing all the output files from code splitting for multiple entry points

-See https://esbuild.github.io/api/#splitting for more details
+See https://esbuild.github.io/api/#splitting and https://esbuild.github.io/api/#entry-points for more details

 Defaults to `False`